FTL-Hyperspace/FTL-Hyperspace/wiki/Hyperspace.xml.md

 ## Other
 TODO: Document other parts of Hyperspace.xml as different sections here.

+## Overhaul detection

+On startup Hyperspace warns the player when an overhaul mod's files are present in `ftl.dat` but the Hyperspace base mod's own `hyperspace.xml` is the active config.
+This means `hyperspace.ftl` was patched *after* the overhaul, overwriting some of its files, and the player should re-patch with the overhaul last.

+Two signals are used for this:

+### `<isBasemod>`

+The base mod's `hyperspace.xml` declares `<isBasemod>true</isBasemod>`.
+Mods that ship their own full `hyperspace.xml` (overhauls like Multiverse) must set `<isBasemod>false</isBasemod>`, or simply leave the tag out since it defaults to false.
+When the overhaul is patched last (the correct order), its `hyperspace.xml` replaces the base mod's and the tag disappears, so no warning is shown.

+### `data/is_overhaul_mod.xml`

+If your mod is an overhaul (ships its own full `hyperspace.xml`), also include a file named `data/is_overhaul_mod.xml` (its contents don't matter, it can be empty).
+Its presence in `ftl.dat` tells Hyperspace that an overhaul was patched in, without your mod needing to be hardcoded in Hyperspace's fingerprint list.
+If it is present while the base mod's `hyperspace.xml` is still the active one, the patch-order warning is shown.

 ## Lua Scripts
 ### To load your script